Ezra Pound: Reck allegations

-Matthias Koehl, an American neo-Nazi who had met with Pound during the latter's incarceration at St. Elizabeths Hospital, cast doubt on these claims, writing in 1990 that "The Ezra Pound I knew was cheerfully unrepentant, firm in his beliefs, and staunchly true to those principles he had upheld throughout his life.
-Never once did he give so much as the slightest hint that he had any regret about anything he had ever done or spoken during the ’30s and ’40s — not excluding his celebrated views on the Jewish Question.
-In fact, his pointed references to any number of nefarious Jewish practices left no doubt as to where he stood on that particular issue ...
-Unable to deny the manifest greatness of a literary giant but concerned lest Pound’s 'other ideas' gain acceptance, [Ginsberg] employs one of the oldest tricks in the book: he tries to have the master himself recant.
-But the master — 'il miglior fabbro' — has spoken otherwise!"

 Death

 Shortly before his death in 1972, an American Academy of Arts and Sciences committee, which included his publisher James Laughlin, proposed that Pound be awarded the Emerson-Thoreau Medal.
 After a storm of protest, the academy's council opposed it by 13 to 9.
 In the foreword of a Faber & Faber volume of his prose, he wrote in July: "In sentences referring to groups or races 'they' should be used with great care. re USURY: / I was out of focus, taking a symptom for a cause. / The cause is AVARICE."

 On his 87th birthday, on 30 October 1972, he was too weak to leave his bedroom.
 The next night he was admitted to the San Giovanni e Paolo Civil Hospital in Venice, where he died in his sleep on 1 November of "sudden blockage of the intestine".
 Alerted by telegram, Dorothy Pound, who was living in a care home near Cambridge, England, requested a Protestant funeral in Venice.
 Telegrams were sent via American embassies in Rome and London, and the consulate in Milan, but Rudge would not change the plans she had already made for the morning of 3 November.
 Omar Pound flew to Venice as soon as he could, with Peter du Sautoy of Faber & Faber, but he arrived too late.
-Four gondoliers dressed in black rowed Pound's body to Venice's municipal cemetery, Isola di San Michele, where, after a Protestant service, he was buried, near Diaghilev and Stravinsky, with other non-Italian Christians.
+Four gondoliers dressed in black rowed Pound's body to Venice's municipal cemetery, the San Michele cemetery, where, after a Protestant service, he was buried in the Protestant section of the cemetery, near Diaghilev and Stravinsky who rest at the adjoining Orthodox section, with other non-Catholic Christians.
 According to Hugh Kenner, Pound had wanted to be buried in Idaho with his bust by Henri Gaudier-Brzeska on his grave.
 Dorothy Pound died in England the following year, aged 87.
 Olga Rudge died in 1996, aged 100, and was buried next to Pound.